Five timeless principles for investing success

 Despite setbacks, the S&P/TSX Composite Total Return Index shows growth over the long term

-This chart shows the significant market setbacks between 1975 and 2022, and proves that despite these short-term losses, the market still displayed growth in the long-term.
+This chart shows the significant market setbacks between 1975 and 2023, and proves that despite these short-term losses, the market still displayed growth in the long term.

-Source: Morningstar January 1, 1975-December 31, 2021.
-For illustration purposes only.
-Blue circles indicate periods of market decline.
-Past performance is not indicative of future performance.
-S&P/TSX Composite Total Return Index.
+Source: Manulife Investment Management, Bloomberg, as of December 31, 2023.
+For illustrative purposes only.
+Red circles indicate periods of market decline.
 The index is unmanaged and cannot be purchased directly by investors.
+Past performance does not guarantee future performance.

 5 - Turn market volatility to your advantage